Takato Castle Ruins: Famous Cherry Blossom Spot

 The cherry trees planted here became the forebearers of the current cherry trees in Takato Castle Ruins Park.
 Today, there are about 1,500 cherry trees planted around the castle ruins.
 Twenty trees are more than 130 years old, and around 500 trees are estimated to be over 50 years old.

-Another reason why the cherry trees in Takato Joshi Park are unique is because of their variety.
 In 1960, Takato Joshi Park was designated a natural monument by Nagano Prefecture as the Kohigan Cherry Blossom Forest of Takato.

 |Address||Takatomachi Higashitakato, Ina, Nagano 396-0213